zquestz/plank-reloaded/README.md

 #### Option 1: Using the PPA (Recommended)

-Plank Reloaded is available through an official PPA.
+Plank Reloaded is available for Ubuntu through an official PPA.
 This is the easiest way to install and keep Plank Reloaded updated.

 ```bash
 # Add the repository